 Get out your calculator and see how you stack up against your peers.
 What is your net worth?

 Knowing your net worth is one of the most important aspects of personal finance.
-It’s one of the best indicators we have to know if we are on target to meet our goals; to be debt free, to buy a home or rental property, to pay for college for our children, or to retire and if you are not on target, it’s a way to see what is holding us back.
+It’s one of the best indicators we have to see if we are on target to meet our goals.

-- Current market value of your home and/or rental property.
+- The value of your home equity, rental property, or vehicles

-- Items of significant value like artwork, antiques, or jewelry.
+- Items of significant value including artwork, antiques, or jewelry.